Essentials Plugin Development

 Who creates them?

-A basic set of Essentials plugins has been created by Hippo.
-The intent is that Hippo will continue creating Essentials plugins to keep Essentials attractive to Hippo developers, and as a means to establish Hippo developer best practices.
+A basic set of Essentials plugins has been created by BloomReach.
+The intent is that BloomReach will continue creating Essentials plugins to keep Essentials attractive to Hippo CMS developers, and as a means to establish Hippo CMS developer best practices.

-Besides that, Hippo is busy building an Essentials Plugin SDK, allowing 3rd parties to develop and contribute their own Essentials plugins.
+Besides that, BloomReach is busy building an Essentials Plugin SDK, allowing 3rd parties to develop and contribute their own Essentials plugins.
 The concepts and processes relevant to developing Essentials plugins are documented here.

 An Essentials plugin consists of a number of building blocks.
 You can find a graphical representation of the Essentials setup application, including Essentials plugins, here.
 When you zoom in on an individual Essentials plugin, it would look approximately like this: